 - Be careful what third party services you use with your website.

 - Protect yourself with insurance.

-In conclusion, getting a professionally designed website can save you money in the long-run and help protect you from ADA lawsuits.
-Our web design services include best practices to mitigate risk and also include the addition of an Accessibility Page so website users can contact you if they have any requests or complaints about your website.
+Getting a professionally designed website can save you money in the long-run and help protect you from ADA lawsuits.
+Our services and platform include best practices to mitigate risk and also include the addition of an Accessibility Page so website users can contact you if they have any requests or complaints about your website.

 Here at Magenta CRM we take this new risks seriously and seek to stay up to date on best practices.
 Our clients are protected with an accessibility statement and we also can provide a handy tool to all site visitors who need to modify text, colors, or have the web page content read to them.